 1 rutabaga, peeled & diced in ½ inch pieces

 1-2 turnips, peeled and chopped in 1/2 inch pieces

 1-3 red potatoes, diced in ½ inch pieces

-1 red bell pepper, sliced or diced
+1 red bell pepper, sliced or diced in large chunks

 Using a small food processor, blender or whisk, thoroughly blend the following:

 3 tablespoons olive oil (or melted coconut oil)

 Juice & grated zest of one orange